 - Search your house or business (in some circumstances) if they reasonably suspect there is evidence that may otherwise be hidden or destroyed

 - Use drug detection dogs in certain places

 - Police officers may also have the ability to search you in other situations without a warrant.
 You can read more about this here.

 - It is important to be aware that if you are being investigated for a drug-related offence you may be asked to provide your name and address.
 It is against the law not to answer.
 If you have been charged with a drug-related offence, you should seek legal advice from Queensland or Brisbane drug lawyers.

 If you have been charged with a drug-related offence, you should obtain legal advice from a criminal law firm immediately.
 We are available 24 hours per day.
 Even if you are arrested outside of business hours it is imperative you receive legal advice immediately to avoid making admissions or discussing matters with police that you would otherwise not be require to do.

 Guest Lawyers always have a lawyer on call ready to provide you with relevant and important advice, 24 hours per day.

 Guest’s specialist Brisbane drug lawyers can assist you in police interviews, represent you in court and provide all other types of legal assistance to lessen the severity of your penalty.
-We offer free initial consultations (including in prisons) to assist with criminal matters.
+We offer initial consultations (including in prisons) to assist with criminal matters.
 In addition to representing people all over Queensland, we often travel to other states and territories.
 Our lawyers are admitted to practice all over Australia.

-For your free initial consultation, please get in touch with us either via email or by calling (07) 3211 3007.
+For your initial consultation, please get in touch with us either via email or by calling (07) 3211 3007.
 Our team of experienced Brisbane criminal lawyers will be more than happy to assist you.